 After the study, TXDOT and CAMPO prioritized the mid-term solution funding to provide some relief on RM620 south of the dam.
 Lakeway is providing partner funding for those improvements.
 However, the mid-term solutions needed north of the dam are not funded and therefore do not appear in the current Transportation Improvement Plan.
 This despite that this section will remain in a failing state even after the 2019-2020 improvements such as the bypass and despite the identification of both the long and mid term solutions being the top identified needs based on public input.

-Central government stakeholder support is critical for beginning the necessary and proposed solutions for the RM-620 corridor.
+Central government stakeholder support is critical for addressing the next round of needed solutions for the RM-620 corridor.
 Key stakeholders include:

 - State of Texas / TX-DOT

 - Both Rep. Paul Workman and our TXDOT area engineer Terry McCoy – have shown strong support for the RM 620 corridor projects.
 Funding for the 2222 / 620 project has now been secured.
 TXDOT has shown a willingness to partner with local governments in funding projects such as those proposed for RM-620.
 TXDOT has not shown a suggested funding timeline for the mid-term improvements north of the dam while they have moved ahead with the mid-term improvements south of the dam.

 - Travis County